Learning-from-our-past/karelian-db/readme.md

 ```

 ### Setup Postgres .pgpass file
-Set up postgres user to have a password access and then add following lines to `~/.pgpass`:
+Set up postgres or other superuser to have a password access and then add following lines to `~/.pgpass`:

 ```
 localhost:5432:postgres:postgres:<password>